rocketblend/cross-wails/README.md

   to minimize the image size and build time
   - It is still a bit over 4GB though :(

-You can also [check the background stroy on my blog](https://madin.dev/cross-wails) if you are interested in more details :D
+For additional insights, you can visit the original author's [blog](https://madin.dev/cross-wails), where they delve into the background story behind this repository.